 “Our work with Edinburgh Napier University and sportscotland has enhanced the development opportunities for Scotland’s up-and-coming coaches and we aim to continue that well into the future.”

 We develop coaches with the UKCC Level 4 coaching qualification

-We partnered with Scottish Gymnastics and the Scottish Rugby Union to provide bespoke coaching qualifications to develop their coaches.
-Our first cohort of rugby coaches will be graduating in 2017 with a UKCC Level 4 qualification as well as a PG Diploma in Sports Performance Enhancement which is accredited by Sports Coach UK.
+We partner with Scottish Gymnastics and the Scottish Rugby Union to provide bespoke coaching qualifications to develop their coaches.
+Our first cohort of rugby coaches graduated in 2017 with a UKCC Level 4 qualification as well as a PG Diploma in Sports Performance Enhancement which is accredited by Sports Coach UK.

-They have studied one module per trimester for two years and taken modules including work-based learning, leadership and organisational management and performance development and expertise.
-In their last trimester they pick an independent study module based on a real-life problem they are facing as a coach, to personalise their learning to the specific areas they need to target.
+They study one module per trimester for two years including work-based learning, leadership and organisational management and performance development and expertise.
+In their last trimester, they pick an independent study module based on a real-life problem they are facing as a coach, to personalise their learning to the specific areas they need to target.